Rosine Perelberg

 Rosine Jozef Perelberg is a Brazilian-born British psychoanalyst.
 She served as president of the British Psychoanalytical Society between 2019 and 2022.
+Perelberg won The Sigourney Award in 2023, awarded to recognise outstanding work that advances psychoanalytic thought worldwide.

 Career

 Perelberg completed her master's degree in 1980 at Universidade Federal do Rio de Janeiro, and received her PhD in Social Anthropology from the London School of Economics, University of London in 1983.
 Towards the end of her PhD, Perelberg worked with anorexia nervosa patients at Maudsley Hospital, before moving into a role as Senior Psychotherapist and Family Therapist at the Marlborough Family Service, where she worked between 1981 and 1991.
 For 18 years, between 1997 and 2016, Perelberg was the coordinator of the Freud Seminars as part of the MSc in Psychoanalytic Theory at University College London (UCL), as well as those on Sexuality.
 Perelberg has been a visiting professor at UCL since 2008.
 Between 2011 and 2012, she was also a visiting fellow at Birkbeck, University of London.

 Perelberg served as president of the British Psychoanalytical Society between 2019 and 2022, and is also a fellow of the society.

 Perelberg is known for her work on unconscious phantasy, and the treatment of violent patients.
 She has also discussed excess trauma and helplessness in treatment of patients.
 In the BBC news she has discussed slip-ups in language and what they reveal about a person.
 She has also been quoted by The Guardian in stories about overcoming hypochondria and nervousness about singing in public.